 Olive turned back to Trystan.
 “Show me where.”

 Trystan startled.
 “But, Olivier, your practical exam is—”

 “The practical portion isn’t for another two hours,” Olive interjected.
 “Take me, Trystan—”

-Claire placed a hand on Olive’s arm and urged, “I’m comin with you.
+Claire placed a hand on Olive’s arm and urged, “I’m coming with you.
 This is one of the people of my clan.”

 Olive regarded him for a moment before brushing his hand aside and nodding.